attack68/rateslib/docs/source/i_guide.rst

 Next move on to reviewing the :ref:`Instruments<instruments-toc-doc>`.
 This gives an overview of the financial products that ``rateslib`` can currently price.
-It is recommended to review :ref:`Periods<periods-doc>` and then :ref:`Legs<legs-doc>`, since these building blocks and their documentation provides technical descriptions of the parameters that can be used.
+It is recommended to review :ref:`Periods<periods-doc>` and then :ref:`Legs<legs-doc>`, since the documentation for these building blocks provides technical descriptions of the parameters that can be used.

 .. toctree::